saadgroup/PyMaxEnt/README.md

 When `ivars` is provided, the reconstruction assumes a discrete distribution.
 When a discrete reconstruction is chosen, `scaling` should be an array of the same size as `ivars`.

-In addition, a helper routine named `moments` can be used to calculate the first k moments of a function.
+More details can be found in `src/pymaxent.py`.

 ## Sample code snippets